 Once the crown is ready (typically 1-3 weeks after prep), the patient returns for the delivery appointment.

-2. Fitting the Permanent Crown: Before cementing, test the fit of the new crown on the tooth without cement.
+- Fitting the Permanent Crown: Before definitive cementation, evaluate the permanent dental crown for marginal adaptation, proximal contacts, occlusion, and aesthetic integration.
 Check that it seats fully and the margins (edges) fit well with no gaps.
 A well-made crown often fits right in with minimal tweaks.

 Aftercare and Maintenance of Crowns